 Barratt wants… ‘big picture focus’

 This is a key competency sought by Barratt, which candidates can find challenging to demonstrate.
 It is about commercial awareness, ie:

 You need to analyse the performance of competitors.
-‘We do gauge your awareness of our competitors at interview,’ says Suzie. ’We want you to know what makes us different.’
+‘We do gauge your awareness of our competitors at interview,’ says Sally. ’We want you to know what makes us different.’

-Then think about wider economic factors, such as government-backed funding support for first-time buyers, trends in house prices, the fears of housing bubbles, the need for social housing and the demands of the buy-to-let market.
+Then think about wider economic factors, such as government-backed funding support for first-time buyers (which is coming to an end), trends in house prices, the need for social housing, and tax changes affecting the buy-to-let market.